iriusrisk/GoCD-EC2-Elastic-Agent-Plugin/README.md

 Prepare [AMI](#amazon-machine-image), [security groups](#security-groups) and [subnets](#subnets) for the agents.

-Tested on GoCD server version 19.11.0.
+Tested on GoCD server versions 19.11.0 and 19.12.0.

 ### Amazon Machine Image

 This is the most important step, where you will prepare a base image for the agents.
 Create new clean EC2 instance and install there all the tools and configurations that your agents may need.
 After that, follow up [the official guide](https://docs.gocd.org/current/installation/install/agent/linux.html) to install Go-Agent.
 Do not connect it to the server yet, nor enable auto startup of go-agent.service!
-All this will be done by the plugin itself with help from user data scripts.
+All this will be done by the plugin itself with the help of the user data scripts.
 Before stopping this instance perform cleanup with the following commands:
 ```bash
 rm -rf /var/lib/cloud/*